Anny-Moon/PCA/README.md

 * Applications
 * Tools for visualization

-The detail description of the project will come soon in User Manual.
+The detail description of the project comming soon in User Manual.

 # License
 PCA project is distributed under Apache-2.0 license (see LICENSE and NOTICE(comes soon)).